hashicorp/terraform-provider-azurerm/website/docs/r/private_link_endpoint.html.markdown

 * `subnet_id` - (Required) The ID of the subnet from which the private IP will be allocated.

-* `tags` - (Optional) Resource tags.
+* `tags` - (Optional) A mapping of tags assigned to the resource.
 Changing this forces a new resource to be created.

 ---